Local Normal Forms of Noncommutative Functions: Introduction

 \subsection{Noncommutative ADE Normal Forms}

-We now introduce the ADE families that will turn out to solve \ref{motivating problem} when $n\leq 1$.
+We now introduce the ADE families that will turn out to solve \ref{motivating problem} when $\jd\leq 1$.
 The main results regarding what precisely these families classify are stated later, in \S\ref{alg sect intro}.

-As remarked by Arnold, it is often not possible to rigorously define a series until {\em after} it has been classified.
+It is a feature of singularity theory that it is often not possible to rigorously define a series until {\em after} it has been classified.
 In the subsections that follow we will use various different phenomena to explain the ADE names of the families, but it is only after classification that one can make the moves needed to extract this ADE information.
 As such, the definition of the families below follows the usual pattern of classical singularity theory: their definition comes first, and their justification comes afterwards.

-Below, we view the families with $n=0$ as the noncommutative version of simple singularities \`a la Arnold, whereas we view the $n=1$ families as the `limit' of the $n=0$ case, and thus the noncommutative version of the tame singularities $A_\infty$ and $D_\infty$ of \cite{BGS}.
+Below, we view the families with $\jd=0$ as the noncommutative version of simple singularities of \cite{Arnold}, and we view the $\jd=1$ families as the `limit' of the $\jd=0$ case, thus the noncommutative versions of the singularities $A_\infty$ and $D_\infty$ of \cite{BGS}.

-With the above caveats, for any $d\geq 2$ consider the following families, which below will fully classify the $n=0$ case in \ref{motivating problem}.
-The big $\bigO$ notation is explained in \S\ref{conventions}.
+With the above caveats, for any $d\geq 2$ consider the normal forms in Table~\ref{tab!zero}.
+The big~$\bigO$ notation is explained in \S\ref{conventions}.
 It is possible to write Type~$D$ in the unified manner $z_1^2+\hdots+z_{d-2}^2+xy^2+x^{2n}+ \upvarepsilon x^{2m-1}$ where $\upvarepsilon$ is either $0$ or $1$, but often it will be preferable to regard them as two distinct families, both of Type~$D$.
-In addition to the fact that Type~$D$ is larger than in the classical case, what is perhaps much more remarkable is that in Type~$E$ there are infinitely many cases: the family $E_{6,n}$ stated, together with various other examples all of the form $x^3 + \bigO_4$, whose expressions are more complicated, and will be optimised elsewhere \cite{BW2}.
+In addition to the fact that Type~$D$ is larger than in the classical case, what is perhaps much more remarkable is that in Type~$E$ there are infinitely many cases: the family $E_{6,n}$ stated, together with various other examples all of the form $x^3 + \bigO_4$, whose expressions are more complicated and will be optimised elsewhere \cite{BW2}.

-Taking the limit $n\to\infty$ of the above forms gives the following, where again all are optimised, except the very last line.
+Taking the limit $n\to\infty$ of the above forms gives the normal forms of Table~\ref{tab!one}, where again all are optimised, except the very last line.
 The classical case admits precisely two examples, namely the singularities $A_\infty$ and $ D_\infty$ of \cite{BGS}.
-The above noncommutative families are thus again larger: Type~$D$ splits into two and there are infinitely many examples within $D_{\infty,m}$, and Type~$E$ is non-empty.
+The noncommutative families are thus again larger: Type~$D$ splits into two, there are infinitely many examples within $D_{\infty,m}$, and Type~$E$ is no longer empty.